-- You can dye literally anything.
+You can dye anything.
 Your dress, your veil, your bridesmaids, it doesn’t matter.
-If you go to the nearest high-end boutique, they will dye whatever you want (for a price of course).
+If you go to the nearest high-end boutique, they will dye whatever you want (for a price, of course).

-- It is impossible to stay under budget.
-You are either exactly on budget, or incredibly beyond.
+It is impossible to stay under budget.
+You are either precisely on a budget or incredibly beyond.
 Someone explain to me how this happens.

 The best way to cut down on your budget is to have a “how we met” story so heartwarming that a TV-famous wedding planner will come to the rescue and pay for the nearest unicorn zoo to set up camp in Buckingham Palace.

 Your aunt will always have something to say about your dress.
 Everyone’s usually fine except the aunt.
 Her comments will most likely concern the weight of the bride.
 Why do people continue to bring their aunts to their dress fittings?
 You’ve been warned.

 The theme you have chosen before consulting an outside party is probably questionable.
 You might want to wait to confer with planner extraordinaire David Tuterabefore buying all the trimmings for your zombie-fisherman-themed reception.

 Your cake can be made of magic.
 Want waterfalls flowing through your cake?
 Did you hope for a working carnival ride to function atop it?
 Never fear, anyone on Cake Boss can take care of it “no problem.”